-\paragraph{Differential privacy.} Differential privacy (DP) is a formal notion of privacy applicable to releases of statistical information or machine learning models: \begin{definition}[\citealp{dwork2006calibrating}] An algorithm $M(S)$ satisfies $(\varepsilon, \delta)$-DP if for any $S \simeq S'$ we have $ \mathsf{E}_{e^\varepsilon}(P \parallel Q) \leq \delta, $ where $P$ and $Q$ are the respective probability distributions of $M(S)$ and $M(S')$, and the \emph{hockey-stick divergence} between probability distributions is defined as follows:
+\paragraph{Classical differential privacy.} Differential privacy (DP) is a formal notion of privacy applicable to releases of statistical information or machine learning models: \begin{definition}[\citealp{dwork2006calibrating}] A mechanism $M: 2^\sD \rightarrow \Theta$ satisfies $(\varepsilon, \delta)$-DP if for any $S \simeq S'$ we have $ \mathsf{E}_{e^\varepsilon}(P \parallel Q) \leq \delta, $ where $P$ and $Q$ are the respective probability distributions of $M(S)$ and $M(S')$, and the \emph{hockey-stick divergence} between probability distributions is defined as follows:

 We refer to the case when $\delta = 0$ as \emph{pure DP}. \end{definition}